Create your own modules in NodeJS

 node samples\markdown-helper-tests.js

-Now we'll start on the getMarkdownMetaData() function.
-Update the code to look like this:
+Update the getMarkdownMetaData() function (in markdown-helpers.js) to look like this:

 function getMarkdownMetaData(filePath){